Searching Repulsive Casimir Forces Between Magneto-Electric Materials: Reflection Coefficients of BIM

-With the wave vector $\textbf{k}$ and propagating modes $\boldsymbol{\epsilon}_{\pm}$, we are able to calculate the reflection coefficients for electromagnetic waves incident from vaccum and reflected by a BIM.
-Without loss of generality, we assume the incident wave is in the x-z plane.
-Then the incident wave has the form
+With the wave vector $\textbf{k}$ and propagating modes $\boldsymbol{\epsilon}_{\pm}$, the reflection coefficients for electromagnetic waves incident onto the vacuum-BIM interface can be found.
+Suppose the incident wave is in the x-z plane, then

 where $A_{\perp}(A_{\parallel})$ represents the TE(TM) wave.
 Similarly, the reflected wave has the form